PatrickCallaghan/datastax-bulkloader-dse-example/README.md

 ## Adding the dse-4.5.0 jar

 You will need to add the dse jar to your local maven repository before you start.
-To do this, do the <DSE_INSTALL_DIR>/lib/
+To do this, do the `DSE_INSTALL_DIR/lib/` directory.
 There you should see the dse-4.5.0.jar file.

 Run the following